 Who we are

-The European Foundation for the Improvement of Living and Working Conditions (Eurofound) is a tripartite European Union Agency that was established in 1975 to contribute to the planning and design of better living and working conditions.
-It carries out its role in partnership with governments, employers, trade unions and the European Union institutions.
+The European Foundation for the Improvement of Living and Working Conditions (Eurofound) is a tripartite European Union Agency, whose role is to provide knowledge to assist in the development of better social, employment and work-related policies.
+Eurofound was established in 1975 by Council Regulation (EEC) No. 1365/75 to contribute to the planning and design of better living and working conditions in Europe.

 Eurofound is managed by a director and deputy director, who report in turn to a Governing Board.
-The current director is Juan Menéndez-Valdés - who took up his post on 1 December 2010 - and the deputy director is Erika Mezger.
+The current director is Juan Menéndez-Valdés, who took up his post on 1 December 2010.
+The deputy director, Erika Mezger, took up her post in July 2009.
 The directors are appointed by the European Commission from a list provided by the Governing Board.
-The Board, made up of representatives of the governments and the social partners (the employers and trade unions), is responsible for the development of the work programme.
+The Board, made up of representatives of the governments and the social partners (the employers and trade unions), is responsible for the development of the multiannual and annual work programmes.